-- Nominal GDP is easier to calculate while real GDP is much more complex since it requires analysis of the base year market price of the current year economic output for finding out the value
+- It is easier to calculate, while real GDP is much more complex since it requires analysis of the base year market price of the current year’s economic output to determine the value.

-- Nominal GDP is more appropriate for comparisons across different quarters of a year while real GDP is more appropriate for comparison of economic performance across years and across countries
+- Nominal GDP is more appropriate for comparisons across different quarters of a year, while real GDP is more appropriate for comparisons of economic performance across years and countries.

-- Economic growth of a country cannot be easily analyzed through nominal GDP while assessment of economic growth is significantly and comparatively easier through real GDP, hence real GDP growth is more popular among economists and analysts
+- The economic growth of a country cannot be easily analyzed through nominal GDP, while assessment of economic growth is significantly and comparatively easier through real GDP; hence, real GDP growth is more popular among economists and analysts.

 Below is the topmost comparison between Nominal GDP vs Real GDP